Updated: 2023-August-10

 It’s suggested to set “Update: None” in the non-sequential editor.
 This can avoid crashing during parameter changes.

 When using this workflow, the Lumerical FDTD window is always automatically opened.
 Make sure you don’t accidentally close it.
-This will cause the program to crash.
+This will cause the program to crash or hang.

 It is most effective to use the same .fsp file for multiple grating objects when the grating is of a similar structure.
 This is demonstrated in the system shown below in the upper picture.
 This is true even if all these grating objects have different parameters in the Object Properties…Diffraction tab.
 Do not duplicate the .fsp files and apply different .fsp files to different grating objects.
 The plugin creates a calculation cache for each of the .fsp files.
 If we duplicate the .fsp multiple times, then the plugin will not know they are the same source .fsp and cannot organize the data in the most efficient way.